khassan-d/prjct/README.md

 - Windows Presentation Foundation (WPF) and MVVM:

 3. [WPF and MVVM Tutorials](https://www.youtube.com/playlist?list=PLrBlx8GuLtIFJHtOQl37b-kHNgk1FR3wk)
-    >A playlist of tutorials on YouTube that provided a comprehensive guide on WPF and the MVVM pattern, essential for designing and structuring the user interface of our application.
+    >A playlist of tutorials on YouTube that provided a comprehensive guide on WPF and the MVVM pattern, essential for designing and structuring the user interface of the chat.

 4. [WPF MVVM Step by Step](https://www.youtube.com/watch?v=V9DkvcT27WI&list=RDCMUCOoKt2u-bE1NuELXSFaEdUw&ab_channel=Payload)
-    >Provided practical steps for implementing the MVVM pattern in WPF, which was pivotal in developing the data binding and command logic of our application.
+    >Provided practical steps for implementing the MVVM pattern in WPF, which was pivotal in developing the data binding and command logic of this application.

 5. [Understanding WPF and MVVM for Chat Applications](https://youtu.be/kxhvwGEqvcs)
     >This video helped to create a user-friendly interface and to manage data and commands in a chat application effectively, aligning well with the development techniques used in the project.